L2-Lagrange/Simple-LM1875-sound-system/README.md

 <p align="center"><strong>The Design:</strong></p>

 The system will work with any standard audio signal source input, it does not need to be a bluetooth receiver.
 In this case my signal source is a [$3 bluetooth reciever module from Amazon](https://www.amazon.com/hiBCTR-Wireless-Bluetooth-Audio-Receiver/dp/B0FDLGMMYC/ref=sr_1_8?crid=350EUMJXBN4NV&dib=eyJ2IjoiMSJ9.Hz_ZgfGwXoIZV5nocs7b126nDdCcdYSbgK9A1z3RJKLhT1cz--GEa3WTc_r3OOHGRY9FarT_VZx-J5lBDyLFj8vOGiySonwBIZ1kvVUOeB1Q8dR2eUkfJ7Q_jlzzyOuEYd0lVI_-uhTDe1ct_fYaA3AArWnHJAKOYzXvK3QndtL3qvyXXTN7THovINOcq88VqpU_mcGi9XMeYuAU9Y2iQcgw7ReGjUXgMcREKI2Z7GU.sa2W5zidMW-tkHYAYGa7TfbJ-GyrVTsSYmgwTngp6ZE&dib_tag=se&keywords=bluetooth+module&qid=1775198601&sprefix=bluetooth+modu%2Caps%2C182&sr=8-8), which is improved with an analog filter stage.
-You could also use it as a guitar amplifier or something similar.
+You could also use the design as a guitar amplifier or something similar.

 <p align="center">